flashserve/PAT/README.md

 We have tested the experiments on Google Cloud `a2-ultragpu-1g` instance (200GB disk) with the `Deep Learning VM with CUDA 12.4 M129` system image.
 We recommend using a similar setup to ensure convenience and consistent performance.

-Hint: You can use multiple GPUs (e.g., `a2-ultragpu-8g` instance) to speed up the end-to-end performance experiments.
+> Hint: You can use multiple GPUs (e.g., `a2-ultragpu-8g` instance) to speed up the end-to-end performance experiments.
 The scripts will automatically detect the available GPUs and distribute the experiments across them.

+> Hint: For alternative hardware such as H100, you need to [install PAT from source](https://github.com/flashserve/PAT?tab=readme-ov-file#alternative-install-pat-from-source).
+We have tested PAT on both A100 and H100.
+Please refer to our paper for details.

 ## Installation